charyaburt/CharyaBurt-CDDLL/index.md

 nav_order: 1
 ---

-# Welcome to BAVC Resources
+# Welcome to The Charya Burt Cambodian Dance Digital Legacy Library documentation page
-This is a landing page for all of BAVC Preservation's public workflow and resource documents
+This page will help you build and maintain a CMS for dance-related multimedia using Airtable, Python, and Vimeo